 Environment; plant, equipment and vehicle

-This section includes information on specific hazards and risks in the diving and snorkelling industry.
+This section includes information on specific hazards and risks in the diving, snorkelling industry and recreational water activities industry.

-Exposure to Lyngbya majuscula (lyngbya), a naturally occurring, toxic, blue-green algae, can cause severe irritation to the eyes, skin, respiratory system or gastrointestinal system.
+Lyngbya majuscula is a toxic, blue-green algae that can cause severe irritation to the eyes, skin, and respiratory or gastrointestinal systems.
+Learn how to manage the risks.

 Hazardous chemicals; electricity; hazardous manual tasks; plant, equipment and vehicle